 - Contemporary Perspectives on Technological Innovation, Management and Policy

 - Digital Media and Learning

 - Educational Design and Technology in the Knowledge Society

 - Instructional Technology Guidebooks for Educators and Parents

 - Nebraska Symposium on Information Technology in Education

 - Perspectives in Instructional Technology and Distance Education

 - Research on Technology and the Teaching and Learning of Mathematics: Syntheses, Cases, and Perspectives

-- Research, Innovation and Methods in Educational Technology
+- Research, Innovation & Methods in Educational Technology

 - The USDLA Book Series on Distance Learning